 Cap San Diego

-Over a gangway directly into another time: The Cap San Diego, a former general cargo ship, is securely moored at the overseas bridge – and yet it remains a true working ship.
-As the only one of its kind, it is still seaworthy today and is regularly activated for special trips.
+Over a gangway directly into another time: The Cap San Diego, a former general cargo ship, is firmly moored at the overseas pier – and yet it has remained a genuine working ship.
+As the only one of its kind, it is still seaworthy and is regularly activated for special trips.

 What makes the Cap San Diego so special?

-Some cargo holds serve as exhibition spaces – sometimes on maritime themes, sometimes featuring modern photography or political topics.
-The contrast between the raw cargo ship character and the artistic presentation in the exhibitions is particularly exciting.
+Some cargo holds serve as exhibition spaces – sometimes featuring maritime themes, modern photography, or political issues.
+Particularly exciting is the contrast between the raw character of a cargo ship and the artistic presentation in the exhibitions.

 Overall, it offers: